Treating Founder (Chronic Laminitis) without Horseshoes, Section 11

 (Photos courtesy of Jenny Edwards)

-Please bear in mind that widening contracted heels can be a painful proposition for a while In the long run, it is well worth doing, but it can be rough for a while.
+Please bear in mind that widening contracted heels can be a painful proposition for a while.
+In the long run, it is well worth doing, but it can be rough for a while.
 To quote Dr. Strasser from "A Lifetime of Soundness"--

 Dr. Strasser on opening contracted hooves:

 "....during the treatment of contracted hooves, several aspects must be considered, many of which are similar to the transition from shod to barefoot, already discussed earlier.
 These include discomfort when circulation first returns to the hoof due to a restored hoof mechanism (like numb fingers from cold warming up again), sensitivity to point pressure (since the sole must be kept fairly thin to facilitate un-contraction), pain from the deformed lateral cartilages straightening out, some degree of inflammation (increased circulation necessary for normal healing) and an accompanying sensitivity to concussion, etc. It must also be understood that movement (on whatever ground the horse can tolerate) is vital to the reversal of contraction, especially during times of inflammation.
 Shutting a horse up in a stall not only delays healing, but can cause stocking up, inflammation, laminitis, etc. If natural living conditions are not possible, an attempt to open a contracted hoof should not be made.
 Nor should it be attempted without proper terrain.
 A horse with contracted hooves must have solid [but non-concussive] ground, and should not be moved any faster than a walk for at least 2-3 weeks.
 Hoof boots are good protection during the initial phase.
 Hoof abscesses must be expected within the first weeks to 2 years in most horses with any degree of contraction.
 These abscesses are not the result of puncture wounds or infections, but rather are the body's natural way of removing dead tissue (or tissue damaged beyond repair.)
 Movement is vital for an abscess to exit as quickly as possible, and to prevent swelling of the lower leg."
 [She then mentions soaking and poultices to speed drawing out abscesses.] ....Coffin bone deformation, often present if the hoof was contracted.........for a long time.........presents a very difficult and long-term rehabilitation, requiring up to 2 years until the hoof is completely restored to its normal shape.
 Laminitis, coffin bone rotation and/or protrusion may be expected if the contraction is severe and has been present for a long time, if the corium of the entire wall had had insufficient circulation for a long time, and the coffin bone suspension is greatly deteriorated.
 The time factor in reversing contraction is extremely unpredictable, [taking just weeks or many months].
 If the owner is not willing to give the horse natural living conditions and reasonable time in which to heal, reversing contraction should not be attempted."
+Extremely contracted hoof--note high heels and bars.
+Dissection of a contracted hoof Fully open heels on a pony--an ideal to aspire to. |

 (Photo from Jaime Jackson's "The Natural Horse")